gdcutting/nwdataconsulting_website/content/_index.md

 <!--<center><img src = "/GDC-logo-web-trans.png" alt = "Northwest Data Consulting Logo"></center>-->

-Welcome to Northwest Data Consulting.
-We provide consulting services focused on data analytics, engineering AI, and machine learning in the Pacific Northwest and beyond.
+At Northwest Data Consulting we provide consulting services focused on data analytics, engineering, AI, and machine learning in the Pacific Northwest and beyond.

 # Make the most of your data